25-MDDN242/time-based-media-mderdragon/README.md

 The Tortoise and the Hare Clock by Emma Nash.

-My idea is to create a clock based off the story of 'The Tortoise and the Hare'.
+My idea is to create a clock based off the story of 'The Tortoise and the Hare', telling the story and it's moral message in a non-literature format.
 It will involve the two animals racing across a track field, with hares hopping in time with the seconds, and tortoises moving in time with the minutes.
-The hares will disappear into a 'nap zone' at the end of the minute.
-The sky will change colour with the passing hours.
-My alarm will zoom in on a spectator yelling at the hare to wake up.
+The hares will disappear into a 'nap zone' at the end of the minute, in line with the story.
+I plan to have the sky change colour with the passing hours, and the alarm to zoom in on a spectator yelling at the hare to wake up.

+The aesthetic of my clock is based off a whimsical, child-like style that matches illustrations you might see in a vintage picture book.
+The colour palette is relatively pastel but bright to adher to this, and a younger target audience.
+My assets, such as the animals and the tree, are handdrawn.
+Although most vintage children's books have fairly realistic illustration, I could not achieve that style within the time constraints of this assignment.
+Instead I opted for a simplistic style reminscent of old animated children's film.
+Here is my pinterist moodboard: https://pin.it/6pCxFDKqw

 Currently I have loaded in the animals and spectators, and designed the field lines using JS.
-The animals move in time with small animations but need to be adjusted to fit the field lines.
-As opposed to a zoom for the alarm, I will have all the spectators yell at the hare with a giant speech bubble.
+The animals move in time with small jump/walk animations but need to be adjusted to fit inside the field lines.
+I am not sure how to achieve a zoom for the alarm, so instead I will have all the spectators yell at the hare with a giant speech bubble.
 Currently they shake in anticipation when the alarm is set.

-I have made the hare shrink in increments to 'enter' a tree burrow.
+I have made the hare shrink in increments to 'enter' a tree burrow, the nap zone.
 I also added smooth entrance and exits of the animals to ensure they cross the start and finish lines in time with seconds/minutes.

 The spectators now yell at hare to wake up when alarm is going off.
 I added a nap sign to the tree, and a start banner to balance the image.
 I also changed the field numbers to a loaded in image for a cleaner look.
+I wanted a blocky text style reminiscent of that on an American football field, and could best achieve the perspective slants by hand-drawing it.

-Confetti now plays at the end of each hour.
+Confetti now falls at the end of each hour, indicating clearly that the tortoise has won.
 The sky cycles through a series of colours indicating the hour, including a night cycle which also applies a shadow to the scene.
+The night cycle is not so pastel but still slightly desaturated to fit the aesthetic.

 I have added a travelling sun graphic to the background sky during the day cycle.
+This helps fill the majority of the negative space in the image, and creates more visual interest as well as create another indicator for the hour.
 I also fixed a minor issue to sync the hare with field lines.

-I added a lamp that turns on during the night cycle and lights part of the field, as well as stars.
-I also slightly lengthened the sun cycle to better suit the colours.
+I added a lamp that turns on during the night cycle and lights part of the field, as well as stars to again fill the negative space in the sky.
+I also slightly lengthened the sun cycle to better suit the sky colours.

-I fixed the alarm speech bubble so that the stars do not appear in front of it.
+I fixed the alarm speech bubble so that the stars do not appear in front of it, and changed the colour of the start banner posts to a light grey as to avoid it blending with the giraffe.

+I think this clock is a succesful visual depiction of the inspiring story that showcases the humour and message of 'The Tortoise and the Hare', while functioning as an abstract clock.
+What started as a fairly barebones images has tranformed into a dynamic, balanced, appealing and technical project.